Health insurance in Singapore

 It was gradually introduced by the government in 1984, with a 3-scheme system also known as the 3 M’s: Medifund, Medishield and Medisave.

-• Medisave was introduced with the aim of developing a national medical savings scheme that helps citizens set aside a portion of their income in a Medical Save Account (MSA) to cover part of the costs of hospitalization, surgery or outpatient care.
+• Medisave was introduced with the aim of developing a national medical savings scheme.
+It helps citizens set aside part of their income in a Medical Save Account (MSA ).
+This allows them to cover part of the costs of hospitalization, surgery or outpatient care.

-• Medishield life is a health insurance plan that helps pay for more expensive outpatient treatments such as chemotherapy.
-It is complementary to Medisave and covers expenses not covered by the Medical Save Account.
-But Medishield life does not cover dental or optical care, or pregnancy and childbirth.
+• Medishield life is a health insurance plan that helps pay healthcare bills and more expensive outpatient treatments such as chemotherapy.
+It therefore complements Medisave and covers expenses not covered by the Medical Save Account.
+However, Medishield life does not cover dental or optical care, pregnancy follow-up or childbirth.

 • Medifund is an endowment fund set up by the government to help workers in financial difficulty.